rkapl123/OreControl/README.md

 * easy starting from Excel (OreAddin in conjunction with OreMgr),
 * loading ORE data from a Database (OreDB),
-* a SWIG wrapper, Utilities and standalone Windows service (OreMgr)
+* a .NET SWIG wrapper, an XML Building Utility and a standalone Windows service (OreMgr)

 Currently in development, details see [https://rkapl123.github.io/OreControl](https://rkapl123.github.io/OreControl)